YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 **Q: I've already submitted two absence requests this term, but I need to submit another one.
 Is this possible?**
 A: The system is limited to two requests per term as per institutional policy.
 For exceptional circumstances, please contact your faculty office to discuss alternative arrangements.

-**Q: Will my instructors automatically grant extensions for missed assignments?**
+**Q: Will my course directors automatically grant extensions for missed assignments?**
-A: The absence request system only notifies instructors of your absence.
-You should follow up directly with each instructor to discuss specific accommodations for missed work.
+A: The absence request system only notifies course directors of your absence.
+You should follow up directly with each course director to discuss specific accommodations for missed work.

 **Q: I submitted a request with incorrect dates.
 Can I edit or delete it?**
 A: Once submitted, requests cannot be edited or deleted.
-If you need to correct information, contact your instructors directly to explain the error.
+If you need to correct information, contact your course directors directly to explain the error.

 **Q: Do I need to submit medical documentation with my absence request?**
 A: No, the system does not require or accept documentation uploads.
 However, you should keep any supporting documentation for your records in case it's requested later.

-**Q: How do I access the Absence Report from Schulich Canvas?**
-A: From within Schulich Canvas, you can add a link with the query string `?r=sb` to the end of the Absence Request plugin URL (for example: `https://eclass.yorku.ca/local/absence_request/index.php?r=sb`).
-When a student completes the Absence Request form, a button "Back to my courses" is available.
-Clicking this button will redirect the student to Schulich Canvas, allowing them to continue their work seamlessly.

 ### For Teachers and Administrators

 **Q: A teacher reports not receiving absence notifications.
 What should I check?**
-A: Verify their Moodle email settings, check that they are correctly assigned as a teacher in the course, and ensure their user account has the correct permissions.
+A: Verify their Moodle email settings, check that they are correctly assigned as a course director in the course, and ensure their user account has the correct permissions.

 **Q: Can faculty administrators modify or delete absence requests?**
 A: No, the system is designed as a record-keeping tool.
 Administrators can view but not modify submitted requests to maintain data integrity.